Kataraduo/instalily-gtm-case-study/README.md

 2. Enrich company information with additional details
 3. Find key stakeholders at each company
 4. Score and qualify leads based on relevance to DuPont Tedlar
-5. Generate personalized outreach messages for each stakeholder
+5. Generate personalized outreach messages for each stakeholder (future work)
 6. Create and open an interactive dashboard with prioritized leads

 ## Project Structure